- Knit dresses are having a moment

 Are you in love with that knit dress in the window for 60% off and torn whether or not to get it?
 Your little angel tells you “knit dresses are a classic, go for it, beauty.”
 However, the little devil in your head tells you “a knit dress can be tricky even when you are slim.”
 Here, are five tips to pay attention to and to make sure you wear it right.
 They may also be helpful to make a decision and peace between the angel and devil in your head and you and the knit dress.

 - It is very important that the knit dress has enough ease to not look like a sausage on two legs.
 You should be able to gather half an inch (1.3 cm) of fabric without that the knit stretches.
 Since the fabric is doubled when you do this, it means you need at least an inch of ease.
 The ease allows the knit dress to flow over your body.
+This means it hugs your body rather than being bodyconcious.
 Any more would look bulky and you would look heavier than you actually are.
 Nobody wants this.
 Period.

 - The length should be long enough that it is clear that you did not forget to put your jeans on.
-It should be short enough that you don’t look like an old Lady.
-This means the hem should hit anywhere above the knee, but not higher than two hand width above your knee.
+It should be short enough that you don’t look like an Old Lady.
+This means the hem should hit anywhere above or around the the knee, but not higher than two hands width above your knee.
 The one in the photo is the absolute shortest I would go.
 As you see it is 2 inch (5 cm) longer than the tip of my hands.

 - No VPL (visible panty line).
 Like with thin jeans or leggings, thongs avoid this.
 Laser cut briefs with gel line instead of rubber bands work well too if you don’t mind them.